Free consultation

 For example, suppose we look at the chart linked above for an injury to the index finger.
 If an employee is paid $600 a week, they would receive 60% of that pay for up to 43 total weeks.
 This comes to $360 multiplied by 43, to equal a total of $15,480.

-Loss of percentage of personal as a whole
+Loss of Person as a Whole Compensation

 If an injured worker loses the ability to perform a task that they were able to perform before the injury occurred, then the calculation will be done differently.
 We would take the 60% of the average weekly wage and multiply this by 500, which equals the total number of weeks they will receive compensation for.
 If someone made $600 a week, we would take 60% of that ($360) multiplied by 500 to reach a total of $180,000.